-Alternatively, you can go to directly to the other region's store page before signing up for an account.
-Make sure you're logged out of your other account first because if the regions vary, you'll receive an error and a prompt to go back to your regional store page.
+Alternatively, you can go directly to the other region's store page before signing up for an account.
+Make sure you're logged out of your other account first because if the areas vary, you'll receive an error and a prompt to go back to your regional store page.

 Buying content from another region

 The PlayStation Store only allows credit cards and PayPal accounts registered to your region, so you'll instead need to use PlayStation Store gift cards.
-Another problem: the gift card currency needs to match the currency of the region you are in, i.e. you can't use a $25 gift card on the Japanese or European digital storefronts.
+Another problem: The gift card currency needs to match the currency of your area, i.e., you can't use a $25 gift card on the Japanese or European digital storefronts.

-However, you can purchase gift cards in other currency.
+However, you can purchase gift cards in other currencies.
 For example, you can buy a 5000 yen Japanese PlayStation Store gift card for around $50.

 Pick up these great PlayStation 4 accessories and gift cards

 PlayStation Network Gift Card (From $20 at Amazon)

 You can never go wrong with a PlayStation Network gift card.
 Whether you're looking to purchase a game, some DLC, or your favorite app, you'll want to have some extra funds in your PSN wallet.

 PlayStation Plus 12-month ($60 at Amazon)